-Dr. Erson Religioso III, DPT, MS, MTC, CertMDT, CFC, FMS, FMT, FAAOMPT, is a fellowship trained cash based PT practice owner, entrepreneur, blogger, and sought after lecturer in the topic of Modern Manual Therapy.
-He has a #CashPT Practice in the Buffalo, NY area, EDGE Rehab and Sports Science, where he specializes in TMD, headaches, spinal care, runners, gymnasts, and chronic pain.
+Dr. Erson Religioso III, DPT, MS, MTC, CertMDT, CFC, CertMST, CNPT, FAAOMPT, is a fellowship trained cash based PT practice owner, entrepreneur, blogger, and sought after lecturer in the topic of Modern Manual Therapy.
+He has a #CashPT Practice in the Buffalo, NY area, EDGE Rehab and Sport Science, where he specializes in TMD, headaches, spinal care, runners, gymnasts, and chronic pain.
 His focus is seeing the patient as little as possible, and empowering them with education, self assessment and treatment strategies.

-Dr. Religioso is adjunct faculty of SUNY at Buffalo, where he teaches orthopaedic manual physical therapy in the DPT program.
-He also developed a line of manual therapy, mobility, fitness, strength, and rehab products along with pain science education materials at The EDGE Mobility System.
+He also developed a line of manual therapy, mobility, fitness, strength, and rehab products along with pain science education materials at EDGE Mobility System.

 Modern Manual Therapy - The Eclectic Approach is Dr. Religioso’s line of seminars for clinicians that are taught online and in live venues around the world.
-The Eclectic Approach started with Modern Manual Therapy, and has expanded to include Modern Strength Training, and Modern Patient Education.
+Seminars topics include Manual Therapy, Patient Education, Blood Flow Restriction Therapy/Training, Barbell Therapy, and Nutrition for Clinicians.

-Dr. E is now offering his services as both an online clinical mentor to clinicians at Modern Rehab Mastery, travelling OMPT Fellowship mentor, online patient consultations, and online business and social media consultation, #CashPT start up with LeBauer Consulting.
-He also is part of media company, UpDoc Media, with 2 podcasts, Therapy Insiders and Untold Physio Stories.
+Dr. E is now offering his services as both an online clinical mentor to clinicians at Modern Rehab Mastery, traveling OMPT Fellowship mentor, online patient consultations, and online business and social media consultation.
+He also has a popular podcast, Untold Physio Stories.
+Additionally, Dr. E is on the Expert Review Board for Sleep Junkie, and represents Athelas, and Activforce.
+He also works part time for Pro-Activity as a Prevention Consultant.

-Erson is a family man, married to the best woman in the world, and currently has 5 beautiful children.
-He enjoys running with them, watching them in competitive gymnastics and watching Disney/Pixar movies.
-He is also a huge tech geek and loves all things Marvel, Star Wars, and Star Trek.
-If you see Dr. E out and about, or at a seminar, ask him to grab a beer or coffee and talk about shop or anything!
+Erson is a family man, married to the best woman in the world, and currently has 6 beautiful children.
+He enjoys rock climbing and working out with his kids, camping in their RV and hiking.
+He is also a huge tech geek and loves classic Marvel, Star Wars, and Star Trek.
+If you see Dr. E out and about, or at a seminar, ask him to grab a coffee and talk shop!

 Dr. Andrew S. Rothschild, PT, DPT, OCS, FAAOMPT is the first to officially join the Modern Manual Therapy Team.